How to Write an Upsell Email to Increase Average Order Size

 Grammarly boasts a truly professional email marketing team since their newsletters are always made with the best practices in mind.
 They are responsive, mobile-friendly, accessible, impressive, and high converting.

-This upselling email example is vivid proof.
+This upselling giveaway email example is vivid proof.
 Along with meeting all the requirements of a good digital newsletter, it builds a strong case around its premium product.

 What has the team done?